fivesqrd/fluent-musimal-php/README.md

-# Fluent Stacker for PHP
+# Stacker for PHP
-Stacker is an open source library for building responsive email notifications with minimal markup.
-It's great for generating user notifications like password resets, user welcomes, receipts, shipping notifications etc. No views required.
+Stacker is a simple open source library for building responsive transactional email notifications quickly with minimal markup.
+It's great for generating user notifications like password resets, user welcomes, receipts, shipping notifications etc.

 ## Benefits ##
-- Easy API to generate HTML based e-mail bodies in your app
+- Easy API to generate HTML based e-mail messages in your app
 - Cleaner code base with less markup and no views required
-- Less time wrestling with CSS inlining
+- Less time wrestling with tables and CSS inlining
 - Responsive out of the box
+- A free and open alternative to the [Fluent Web Service](http://fluentmsg.com)

 ![Mockup](https://github.com/fivesqrd/fluent-stacker-php/blob/1.0/docs/mockups/Responsive-Devices-Website.png "Responsive layout")